allenchazhoor/CSC290Battleship/project-plan.md

 ##### George

+- Typing

 ##### Allen
 My first contribution was the idea for the game's title.
 I was involved in all our group's brainstorming and discussion sessions and setup the git repository that we have been using and will continue to use for our project.
 I contributed to and helped write the Tools and Software, Milestones, and Deadlines subsections of the project plan.
 I will code AI aspect of game.

 ##### Bradley